matthewgream/libiotdata/README.md

 function as a sensor (dual-role), transmitting its own measurement data (e.g. position, battery level, environment) using a standard iotdata variant alongside its mesh traffic on variant 15.
-Relays have higher power demand than sensors, but are more than likely not to be mains powered.
+Relays have higher power demand than sensors, but are still unlikely to be mains powered.

 **Gateway** — A mesh-aware device that receives sensor data (directly or via relays) and delivers it to upstream systems for processing, storage, and